lum3ll/laravel-admin/README.md

 ### Running the command
 Once the service provider is added to the configuration, you will be able to run the admin make command.
-So all you need to do is run `php artisan admin:make` and that will generate all the controllers, routes, views, etc... for the admin backend.
+So all you need to do is run `php artisan admin:up` and that will generate all the controllers, routes, views, etc... for the admin backend.

 ### Registering models (tables)